Medicaid Benefits for Long Term Care Nursing Home Costs

 • Medicaid Applicant:

-The Medicaid applicant cannot own countable assets in excess of $2,000.00 in addition to exempt and countable assets.
+The Medicaid applicant cannot own countable assets in excess of $2,000.00, in addition to exempt and countable assets.

 • Medicaid Applicant's Well Spouse ("Community Spouse"):

-• Countable Assets
+• Countable Assets:

 Medicaid considers countable assets to be available to the applicant and/or spouse, and therefore countable assets are considered for Medicaid eligibility purposes.

-• Non-Available Assets Assets
+• Non-Available Assets:

-• Exempt Assets
+• Exempt Assets:

 Exempt assets are not counted in determining Medicaid eligibility.
 Medicaid considers the following to be exempt assets when assessing an individual's application for long-term care Medicaid benefits:

-Homestead: Medicaid considers the homestead to be an exempt asset; however, applicants with equity interest in their home in excess of $500,000 are not eligible for long-term care benefits, even though those applicants may qualify for Medicaid benefits other than nursing facility or other long-term care services.
 Home equity is calculated using the current market value of the home, minus any debt.
 The current market value is the amount for which it can reasonably be expected to sell on the open market in its geographic area.
 If a home is held in any form of shared ownership, Medicaid considers only the fractional interest of the applicant requesting long-term care Medicaid benefits.

-Exceptions to Home Equity Policy: Medicaid's home equity policy does not apply if any of the following are residing in the applicant's home: The Medicaid applicant's spouse; the Medicaid applicant's child under age 21; the Medicaid applicant's blind or disabled child of any age.
+Exceptions to Home Equity Policy: Medicaid’s home equity policy does not apply if any of the following are residing in the applicant’s home: The Medicaid applicant’s spouse, the Medicaid applicant’s child under age 21, the Medicaid applicant’s blind or disabled child of any age.

 The home equity policy may be waived by Medicaid when denial of long-term care eligibility would result in demonstrated hardship to the individual.

-Medicaid considers one motor vehicle to be an exempt asset, regardless of the vehicle's age or type.
+Motor Vehicle: Medicaid considers one motor vehicle to be an exempt asset, regardless of the vehicle’s age or type.
 Medicaid also considers exempt a second vehicle over 7 years old, except for certain luxury and antique cars or customized vehicles (except for use by person with a physical disability.)

-Personal property is considered an exempt asset for Medicaid eligibility purposes, except for certain valuable art/jewelry.
+Personal Property: Personal property is considered an exempt asset for Medicaid eligibility purposes, except for certain valuable art/jewelry.

 Life Insurance: